axibase/atsd-use-cases/Chart_of_the_Day/hetzner-outage/README.md

 ## Infrastructure Outage

 An outage of this type typically affects shared resources at the datacenter level.
-Since servers `DC07`, `DC10`, and `DC12` source power from the same grid in Falkenstein, any problems that may occur will affect all data centers simultaneously, which highlights the grid as a single point of failure.
+Since `DC07`, `DC10`, and `DC12` source power from the same grid in Falkenstein, any problems that may occur will affect all data centers simultaneously, which highlights the grid as a single point of failure.

 In this particular case the temporary voltage spike caused a shutdown of both the network gear and dedicated servers in Hetzner datacenters.
 The UPS backups failed to work for reasons to be investigated.
 While the network services were restarted relatively quickly, the outage lasted several days.
 Many dedicated servers, some of which went down during the power outage and others taken down by customers in a futile attempt to reboot the servers with hardware resets, failed to boot.